-We are providing social support, spiritual support, and random material resources to three individuals in crisis who have fallen through the aforementioned cracks — and learning more about the plight of the poor, abused, disabled, and homeless with every step.
+We are providing social support, spiritual support, and random material resources to several individuals in crisis who have fallen through the aforementioned cracks — and learning more about the plight of the poor, abused, disabled, and homeless with every step.
 We have helped a few others out, here and there.
-We try to do what we can to help folks over an obstacle or through a critical door, then cheer as they continue on their way.
+We do what we can to help folks over an obstacle or through a critical door, then cheer as they continue on their way.

 We support one chaplain volunteering in a Level 1 trauma center.

 We are actively working with public safety chaplains in a county chaplain corps and in the Washington-Baltimore area alongside military and civilian chaplains in disaster readiness and resilience.

 We are partnered with Rising Sun Outreach Ministry to provide care for the caregivers.

 We hang out with the Religious Tolerance group on Facebook and contribute the services of one moderator, helping ease the tensions and build pathways of communication among people of all religions or none.

 What can I do to help?

 We have a Paypal account which will accept donations, which will be acknowledged with thanks and a receipt.
 Other than the minor expenses of maintaining the web presence, our funds are disbursed directly and swiftly where the need is greatest.

 Visit us on Facebook — start a conversation!
 Express a need.
 Share some ideas. https://www.facebook.com/SacredGroveSWC/